9 Adventurous New Orleans Outdoor Activities

 City Park

-With so many options, it can be overwhelming even deciding where to start.
-To help plan your City Park outing, here are some of my favorite things to do:
+It can be overwhelming even deciding where to start.
+To help plan your City Park outing, here are some of our favorite things to do:

 - Take a boat ride.
 Several bayous, lakes, and lagoons traverse City Park, and you can explore just about all of them by boat.
-Wheel Fun Rentals offers kayak, canoe, paddleboard, and โ my personal favorite โ giant swan-shaped pedal boats.
-If you’re looking for some romance, NOLA Gondola also offers rides in an authentic Venetian gondola!
+Wheel Fun Rentals offers kayak, canoe, paddleboard, and giant swan-shaped pedal boats.
+NOLA Gondola also offers rides in an authentic Venetian gondola!

 - Bike through the park.
 City Park has four miles of paved bike paths spanning from Bayou St. John to Lake Pontchartrain, plus several smaller paths.
 Bring your own bike or rent from Wheel Fun.
 The company also has kids’ bicycles and unique four-wheel Surrey bikes!

 - Play disc golf.
-City Park’s disc golf course crisscrosses through the park, highlighting some of the best scenery.
+A disc golf course crisscrosses the park, highlighting some of its best scenery.
 Cross century-old bridges and check out one of the oldest oak tree groves in The South.
 The best part?
 It’s totally free!

 City Park is so huge and has so much to do that you could easily spend an entire week here.
 These are some top highlights, but keep in mind this barely scratches the surface of all the New Orleans outdoor activities you can do in the park.